mongodb/leafygreen-ui/.changeset/giant-pigs-help.md

 ---
-'@leafygreen-ui/collapsible-side-nav': major
+'@leafygreen-ui/side-nav': major
 ---

-Initial release of Collapsible Side Nav component
+Visual redesign and API overhaul of the `SideNav` component.
+See `UPGRADE.md` for assistance in upgrading.